MostafaMahdipour/Predicting_Brain_Age_Gap_BAG_using_UKB_exposome/2_BAGCharacterization/README.md

 ## Codes
-In this directory there are again three files as foloow:
+In this directory, there are again three files as follows:
 1. `2_1_BAG_Characterization.py`
-- to Predict the BAG using exposomes as feature input.
+- to Predict the BAG using exposome as feature input.
 2. `2_2_BAG_Visualisation.py`
-- to plot the scatter plot of target BAG and Predicted BAG of test sest for each outer fold.
+- to plot the scatter plot of target BAG and Predicted BAG of the test set for each outer fold.
 3. `2_3_BAG_to_SHAP.ipynb`
-- to calculate the SHAP value and explainer and realted plots such as Summary bar plot and Beeswarm plot.
+- to calculate the SHAP value and explainer and related plots such as Summary bar plot and Beeswarm plot.
 ---
 ## References
 1. [Dunås, T., et al., *Multimodal image analysis of apparent brain age identifies physical fitness as predictor of brain maintenance.* Cerebral Cortex, 2021.](https://academic.oup.com/cercor/article/31/7/3393/6159016)